Web Site User’s Guide for Pathway Tools-Based Web Sites

 The filter can either modify the SmartTable in place or create a new SmartTable with a specified name.
 In either case, if the resulting SmartTable is empty, an error is displayed instead of completing the operation.

-The values in cells have a type, which may be either a Pathway Tools object (e.g., a gene) or a string or number.
+The values in cells have a type, which may be either a Pathway Tools object (e.g., a gene), a text string, or a number.
 Generally values in a single column will all be of the same type, but this is not required.
-The type can be controlled by means of the Column → Set Type... action.
+The type can be controlled by means of the Column → Set Type… action.
 In general this is used after importing data from a file, to turn string values into Pathway Tools objects.

 Under the Set Operations… action, various set operations based on set theory, such as union, intersection, and difference, can be performed between the current SmartTable and a second SmartTable.
 A new SmartTable can be created or the current SmartTable can be modified in-place.
 For example, these operations can compute the intersection (items common to both) of two SmartTables.